muhammadtahajawad/coretech-ai-engineering-internship/task-12-final-submission/README.md

 ## Project Summary

-A production-quality Retrieval-Augmented Generation (RAG) system that answers questions about CoreTech Innovations using semantic search over a curated knowledge base.
+A production quality Retrieval Augmented Generation (RAG) system that answers questions about CoreTech Innovations using semantic search over a curated knowledge base.
 Built with sentence-transformers, FAISS, and Streamlit.